It is a condition that affects the lungs, kidneys, and lymphatic system.

-The lymphatic system consists of a network of vessels that carry lymphatic fluid and immune cells throughout the body.
+The lymphatic system consists of vessels that carry lymphatic fluid and immune cells throughout the body.

-The lymphatic fluid helps to exchange immune cells, proteins and other substances between the blood and tissues.
+The lymphatic fluid helps exchange immune cells, proteins, and other substances between the blood and tissues.

-The signs and symptoms of lymphangioleiomyomatosis appear more often during the thirties of a woman.
-The affected women have an excessive growth of abnormal smooth muscle cells (LAM cells) in the lungs, resulting in the formation of lung cysts and the destruction of normal lung tissue.
+The signs and symptoms of lymphangioleiomyomatosis appear more often during women’s thirties.
+The affected women have excessive growth of abnormal smooth muscle cells (LAM cells) in the lungs, resulting in the formation of lung cysts and the destruction of normal lung tissue.

-They may also have an accumulation of fluid in the cavity around the lungs (chylothorax).
+They may also accumulate fluid in the cavity around the lungs (chylothorax).

-Pulmonary abnormalities resulting from lymphangioleiomyomatosis can cause shortness of breath (dyspnea), chest pain, and cough, which can lead to blood (hemoptysis).
+Pulmonary abnormalities resulting from lymphangioleiomyomatosis can cause shortness of breath (dyspnea), chest pain, and cough, leading to blood (hemoptysis).